blakehilliard/rusty-redfishery/README.md

-# redfish-axum
+# rusty-redfishery
-Learning rust by making a simple redfish frontend framework
+Learning rust by making a simple redfish service framework